The tax status of a syndicate of co-ownership

-Even though it is tax exempt, any syndicate of co-owners must submit an annual tax return both at the provincial and federal level.
-This return must be filed within 6 months from the closing date of the fiscal year.
+Even though it is tax exempt, any syndicate of co-owners must submit an annual income tax return both at the provincial and federal level.
+This return must be filed within 6 months from the closing date of the financial period.

 In Quebec, the syndicate of co-ownership must complete the Déclaration de revenus des sociétés sans but lucratif (Declaration of corporate income) according to the CO-17.SP form.
 Under this form, it is required to provide, among others:

 At the federal level, the syndicate of co-owners must complete the Declaration of corporate income as per the T2 form.